Package 'topics'

 data = dep_wor_data$Depphrase)

-Plot a distribution plot
+Plot a distribution plot (available for the text-package)

 Description

-Plot a distribution plot
+Plot a distribution plot (available for the text-package)

 Usage